jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 In the same paragraph, he claims to have no personal experience with TDD, and yet it’s still one of the most extreme forms of tactical programming he’s encountered.
 I feel like John has his own inconsistency to resolve.
 I would respect his opinion more if he had said that he had tried TDD himself and found it lacking.
 His TDD opinion reeks of dogma.

+Martin and Ousterhout reunited to continue their debate in a [group video](https://www.youtube.com/watch?v=3Vlk6hCWBw0) format.

 # It Depends - Revisited
 At the start of this blog, I said that choosing whether to start with design or TDD depends upon the context and scope of the problem being addressed.
 Here are a few of my guidelines:
 * Start with __TDD__ when the problem is well defined with a narrow scope.
 I suspect that most data structures and algorithms studied in academia would fall into this category.